hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 🚫disabling notifications and downloading updates - create ```updates``` file in ```C:\ProgramData\Mozilla``` or ```C:\ProgramData\MozillaXXX```.
 Or deny access (NTFS Permissions Tools).
 However, these methods may cause a bug in Thunderbird (inability to open settings and browse emails)
 <br/>
 🚫disabling compatibility check of profile - delete ```compatibility.ini``` file and create ```compatibility.ini``` folder.
 Profile may or may not be damaged, but its use will no longer be decided by someone else

+⚠️ Thunderbird has a limited length of splitter (for window resizing) to avoid interfering with some icons
 <br/>
 <br/>
 <br/>